 2010 The Kinnear Centre for Creativity & Innovation opens in the presence of HRH the Prince Edward, Earl of Wessex, KG, KCVO.
 The Kinnear Centre is designed by renowned Canadian architect Jack Diamond to meet LEED® (Leadership in Energy and Environmental Design) Green Building System silver status.
 New creative works projects commissioned and co-commissioned include: Lillian Alling, co-produced with Vancouver Opera, choreographer Kevin O'Day's Face to Face, Melanie Gilligan's Popular Unrest, 2010; and Geoffrey Farmer's 'sculpture play' exhibition God's Dice.
 Canada's Cecilia Quartet wins the tenth Banff International String Quartet Competition.

 2011 The iconic Brian Jungen sculpture The ghosts of top of my head, is unveiled.
 The Shaw Amphitheatre opens, marking the completion of the Banff Centre Revitalization project.
 Mary E. Hofstetter retires as president and CEO on December 31.

-2015 The internationally renowned choreographer and dancer Crystal Pite co-creates Betroffenheit at Banff Centre, which premiered at the Pan Am Games in Toronto and went on to win Best Original Dance Production at the UK’s Olivier Awards, one of the most prestigious prizes in the world.
+2015 Janice Price is appointed president and chief executive officer.
+The internationally renowned choreographer and dancer Crystal Pite co-creates Betroffenheit at Banff Centre, which premiered at the Pan Am Games in Toronto and went on to win Best Original Dance Production at the UK’s Olivier Awards, one of the most prestigious prizes in the world.
 Pite has been training and creating at Banff Centre for over 20 years.

 2016 The Banff Centre becomes Banff Centre for Arts and Creativity.